eugenewebdevs/about/README.md

 • Frameworks like Rails, Django, Express, Laravel, and React

-• Projects in popular environments Wordpress, Joomla, and Drupal
+• Projects in popular CMSs like Wordpress, Joomla, and Drupal

+• Cloud services like AWS, Google Cloud, and Azure

 • Design trends and paradigms such as Bootstrap, Foundation, and Material Design